kenjitheman/newsman/README.md

 docker run -d -p 8080:80 your_image_name
 ```

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first to
+- Pull requests are welcome, for major changes, please open an issue first to
-  discuss what you would like to change
+  discuss what you would like to change.

-## license
+## License

 - [MIT](https://choosealicense.com/licenses/mit/)